-Tourism Australia and the National Archives of Australia have developed this Records Authority to set out the requirements for keeping or destroying records for the core business area of Tourism Industry Development.
-It represents a significant commitment on behalf of Tourism Australia to understand, create and manage the records of their activities.
+The Australian Grape and Wine Authority and the National Archives of Australia have developed this Records Authority to set out the requirements for keeping or destroying records for the core business areas of Wine Industry Development and Wine Industry Regulation.
+It represents a significant commitment on behalf of the Australian Grape and Wine Authority to understand, create and manage the records of their activities.

-This Authority is based on the identification and analysis of the business of Tourism Australia.
+This Authority is based on the identification and analysis of the business of the Australian Grape and Wine Authority.
 It takes into account the agency's legal and organisational records management requirements, and the interests of stakeholders, the agency and the National Archives of Australia.

 The Authority sets out those records that need to be retained as national archives and specifies the minimum length of time that temporary records need to be kept.
-This Authority gives Tourism Australia permission under the Archives Act 1983, for the destruction of the temporary records described after the minimum retention period has expired.
+This Authority gives Wine Australia permission under the Archives Act 1983, for the destruction of the temporary records described after the minimum retention period has expired.
 Retention periods for these temporary records are based on: an assessment of business needs; broader organisational accountability requirements; and community expectations, and are approved by the National Archives of Australia on the basis of information provided by the agency.